 Flying a Bf 109 in July 19, 1941, he had shot down three Polikarpov I-153 biplanes (his first three kills), when he went down too.
-He ditched his Messerchmitt in the Gulf of Riga and clambered into his one-man survival raft.
+He ditched his Messerschmitt in the Gulf of Riga and clambered into his one-man survival raft.
 With no food or drink, he paddled southwards, towards land that he estimated to be about 40 miles away.
 A couple German fighters flew overhead, but didn't notice his Mauser pistol shots.
-Sunburn set in, waves splashed into his dinghy, and he became exausted from his paddling.
+Sunburn set in, waves splashed into his dinghy, and he became exhausted from his paddling.

-On his second night adrift, two Soviet destroyers passed close by, but didn't notice him either.
 He was somewhat heartened by the evidently-German artillery fire directed at the Russian warships.
 But by the second day, he became nearly suicidal, and even began writing a "farewell message."
 He fell asleep, and when he awoke on the third day, the currents had brought him close to shore.
 He paddled towards it, landed, and collapsed on the sandy beach.
 He awoke in a bed; two Latvian auxiliaries (collaborators?) had rescued him.

 For many months, JG 54 remained at Krasnogvardeisk, as the northern front settled into a stalemate around besieged Leningrad.

 But he continued to excel in the air.
 On September 1, 1943 he downed ten Russian aircraft.
 On a morning bomber escort mission, he destroyed four attacking Soviet fighters.
 He noticed another group, and promptly got two of those.
 As the dogfight carried him 180 km over Russian lines, he closed in on a seventh victim, only to have his cannon jam. he closed in ever closer and finished it off with his machine guns.
-He made good his return by flying on the deck, right thru the flak thrown up from a large town.
+He made good his return by flying on the deck, right through the flak thrown up from a large town.
 That afternoon, on another sortie, he got three more during an in-and-out duel in the clouds.

 A few days later, he received his long-awaited Oak Leaves.
 "The Swords" followed three weeks later, awarded to him at a ceremony at Hitler's headquarters.

 By September 14, his score stood at 203, just behind the Luftwaffe leader (Hans Phillipp?).
 At midday, on a clear, perfect day, Soviet bombers and their fighter escorts approached.
 Nowotny led his 4-plane Schwarm on a Freie Jagd (literally "free hunt," or in Allied aviation jargon, a "fighter sweep").
-Soon, evryone in the ops room heard over the loudspeaker his radio call that he had achieved his 204th.
+Soon, everyone in the ops room heard over the loudspeaker his radio call that he had achieved his 204th.
 He was then the top Luftwaffe experte.
 He kept flying and fighting and shooting down Soviet planes.
 Before the end of September, he had reached a total of 235.
 On afternoon, while patrolling south of Velikiye Luki, he shot down 3 of a group of 14 Airacobras.
 The next day, in the same area, a flight of 6 Airacobras fled as soon as they sighted the Fw 190's; perhaps they were survivors from the previous day's mission.
 Only two escaped.

 Then he had a day ruined by jammed guns and an out-of-service aircraft.
 The following day, his aerial rampage continued: two P-40s, a P-39, and an LaGG-3.
 Nowotny was doing his part to reduce the American Lend-Lease equipment sent to Russia.